Here’s a suggested itinerary for a week in Israel that includes Tel Aviv, Jerusalem, the Dead Sea, and Masada.

 - Exploring colorful local markets

-- Experience traditional Jewish Sabbath Friday night dinner
+- Traditional Jewish Sabbath Friday night dinner

 Israel Itinerary Map